City-of-Long-Beach-Public/climate_inventory/README.md

 **Google - Environmental Insights Explorer (GoogleEIE)**

-This scraper gets the data from the [Google EIE Website](https://insights.sustainability.google/).
-This website contains the emissions per sector for the selected city.
-The scraper is done by calling their API and using the adequate payload (which includes the city and the year selected).
-By default, we select the Long Beach city, and the year is up to the user.
+This scraper gets the Long Beach data from the [Google EIE Website](https://insights.sustainability.google/places/ChIJWdeZQOjKwoARqo8qxPo6AKE/download?hl=en-US).
+This website contains the emissions per sector for Long Beach.
+The scraper is done by calling their API.

+This was the hardest scraper since the API results are very inconsistent, and they do not have all of the information.
+For example, the CO2 emissions for the transportation vehicles were not available from the API response, but two 'factors' were available in the response.
+The code then calculates the CO2 emissions by using those two factors and the total distance.

 **US Census (USCensus)**

+This scraper gets the Long Beach house heating fuel consumption from the [US Census Website](https://data.census.gov/table?q=B25040&g=160XX00US0643000&tid=ACSDT1Y2021.B25040).

+The US Census API is queried to get the table from this data.
+The user has the option to choose the year and the type of estimations (5-year or 1-year).

 ## Future Work

+Some future work that could be done include:

+- Adding more scrapers to get more data
+- Adding a functionality to the streamlit app to merge as much data as possible into a single dataframe
+- Adding a functionality to the streamlit app to upload the data either to a database or a sharepoint folder.

 Contact Information:

+- Federico Dominguez, fd.molina@outlook.com